 Courts are supposed to make custody decisions according to the “best interests of the child.”
 However, if one of the spouses is the child’s biological parent, the court may consider that parent more “legitimate” or assign greater weight to their petition for custody.

 Hiring an attorney skilled in handling LGBT divorce cases is critical to ensuring you are treated fairly and the court is considering custody objectively.
-Call our LGBT family law team at Crystal Wright Law, LLC today.
+Call our LGBT family law team at Crystal Wright Law today.
 Your first consultation is absolutely free.

 Marital Property Division